Early detection of scoliosis

 The Ortholutions Original RSC® Brace is produced in a patented procedure for patients with idiopathic scoliosis.

-The Ortholutions Original RSC® Brace guarantees maximum treatment safety for patients with idiopathic scoliosis.
+The Ortholutions Original RSC® corset guarantees maximum treatment safety for patients with idiopathic scoliosis.

 It is the advancement of the proven Chêneau® principles and is used as a supplement to scoliosis physiotherapy using the Schroth method or the Barcelona Scoliosis Rehabilitation School (BSRS) concept.